On 27 January 1934

 , one of the students present at the founding of the Karate Union of Great Britain (KUGB), was born.

 Horseshoe pub dojo, located in London.
-At the time the British Karate Federation (BKF) were affiliated with Yoseikan karate.
-Fuller, a painter and decorator, was aged 29 yrs.
+At the time the British Karate Federation (BKF) were affiliated with Yoseikan Karate.
+Fuller, a painter and decorator, was aged 29 years.
 He had served in the British army.
-He had first become interested in karate after watching a British television programme called “Whicker’s World
+He first became interested in Karate after watching a British television programme called “Whicker’s World

 .
-When Kanazawa’s yearlong contract ended in 1965, Fuller was one of the students who joined the KUGB, breaking away from the BKF, eventually helping to run the organisations main dojo in Blackfriars, London.
+When Kanazawa’s yearlong contract ended in 1965, Fuller was one of the students who joined the KUGB, breaking away from the BKF.
+Eventually, he helped to run the organisations main dojo in Blackfriars, London.

-After several years with the KUGB, Fuller left to form his own association Thames Karate, a founding member of the English Karate Governing Body.
+After several years with the KUGB Fuller left to form his own association, Thames Karate, a founding member of the English Karate Governing Body.